Powering Latin America’s data center boom responsibly

 Latin America’s data center expansion is regional in scale but national in execution.
 Each market combines different infrastructure strengths and regulatory realities, which shape not only where new capacity can be built but also how reliably it can be powered.

-Across both markets, the lesson is clear: energy strategy must be embedded in site planning from the start.
-Location, permitting, grid access and operational resilience are no longer separate considerations but parts of the same design equation.
+In this context, the lesson is clear: energy strategy must be integrated into site planning from the outset.
+Location, permitting, grid access, and operational resilience are no longer independent variables, but parts of the same design equation.

 The clean energy imperative